Why my rankings don't match?

 You can apply more tools in the settings of the search engine you use.
 When manually checking your positions, make sure that no filters are applied (default settings are enabled) or they match the same settings in Topvisor interface.

 Most locations have a specific language suggested as the default one by a search engine.
-However, some users set up the preferrable language of the search results manually.
+However, some users set up the preferred language of the search results manually.
 Keep in mind that the language settings should be identical in search results and in Topvisor.
 It's especially important for the bilingual countries with more than one language in use.

-When a user searches something on his mobile device, a search engine often displays the web pages better optimized for mobile devices above those poorly optimizied.
+When a user searches something on his mobile device, a search engine often displays the web pages better optimized for mobile devices above those poorly optimized.
 This means that the rankings you get in the mobile search and in desktop search in most cases won't match.
-If you want to check mobile rankings you can set the Topvisor rank tracker tool to track the mobile serach.
+If you want to check mobile rankings you can set the Topvisor rank tracker tool to track the mobile search.
 The option can be enabled in the project settings.